w3f/Grants-Program/applications/application-Etch.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?**

 We found out about the grants program by researching online about potential grants for web 3.0 projects.

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
-- If there are any other teams who have already contributed (financially) to the project.
-- Previous grants you may have applied for.